Toyota RAV4 Hybrid interior, dashboard & comfort

 Equipment, options and accessories

-Currently, the RAV4 Hybrid is available in five trim levels: Icon, Design, Excel, Dynamic and Black Edition.
-Entry-level Icon models are only available with front-wheel drive, but still gets you dual-zone air-conditioning, rear parking sensors, automatic headlights and wipers, an eight-inch touchscreen infotainment system and 17-inch alloys.
+Currently, the RAV4 Hybrid is available in five trim levels: Icon, Design, Excel, Dynamic and Adventure.
+Entry-level Icon cars are only available with front-wheel drive, but still get dual-zone air-conditioning, rear parking sensors, automatic headlights and wipers, a 10.5-inch central touchscreen, 7-inch instrument panel and 17-inch alloys.

-Design is the first trim level to offer the choice of front or four-wheel drive, while also adding sat nav, keyless entry and start, a powered bootlid, front parking sensors and 18-inch wheels.
-This would be our choice for balance of comfort and affordability.
+Design is the first trim level to offer the choice of front or four-wheel drive, while also adding a 12.3-inch digital driver's display, keyless entry and start, a powered bootlid, front parking sensors and 18-inch wheels.
+This would be our choice for a balance of comfort and affordability.
 Excel brings leather upholstery, heated front seats, a power-adjustable driver's seat, a heated steering wheel, ambient interior lighting and headlight washers.

-The Dynamic version of the RAV4, with some styling additions include a different set of 18-inch alloys, contrasting gloss-black roof, sports seats and LED projector headlights.
-Meanwhile the top-of-the-range 'Black Edition' version of this car brings an all-black monochrome finish inside and out, with the wheels and nearly every piece of exterior trim finished in black, in addition to the Galaxy Black paint shade.
+The Dynamic version of the RAV4 comes with some styling additions including a different set of 18-inch alloys, contrasting gloss-black roof, sports seats and LED projector headlights.

 Infotainment, apps and sat nav

+Older models come with an eight-inch touchscreen that was blighted by dated, grainy graphics even when we first tested the RAV4 Hybrid.
 Sure, the system in the RAV4 is fairly straightforward to use – thanks largely to the physical shortcut buttons on either side of the screen – but it's far from being best in its class.
+Apple CarPlay and Android Auto were standard at least.

 In This Review